Spacial-Dragons/RoboKit/README.md

 [Contributing to RoboKit guide](CONTRIBUTING.md).

 Before submitting the pull request, please make sure you have *tested your changes* and that they follow the RoboKit project [guidelines for contributing code](CONTRIBUTING.md#Commit-Guidelines).

+## Special Thanks

+Special thanks to the researchers from [PRISMA Lab](https://github.com/prisma-lab) at the [University of Naples Federico II](https://github.com/SO-unina) for their support and collaboration:

+Riccardo Aliotta, Francesco Cufino, and Fabio Ruggiero.